magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-34948-slow-site-and-operations.md

 ---
 title: "MDVA-34948: Slowing of website"
-labels: MQP patches,Magento Quality Patches,Support Tools,MQP 1.1.1,Magento Commerce,Magento Commerce Cloud,Adobe Commerce,on-premise,cloud infrastructure,2.4.1,2.4.0-p1,2.3.6,2.3.6-p1
+labels: MQP patches,Magento Quality Patches,Support Tools,MQP 1.1.1,Magento Commerce,Magento Commerce Cloud,Adobe Commerce,on-premise,cloud infrastructure,2.4.1,2.4.0-p1,2.3.6,2.3.6-p1,slow website,MySQL,queries
 ---
 The MDVA-34948 Adobe Commerce patch fixes the issue of slowing of the website.
-This patch is available when the [quality patches for Adobe Commerce (MQP) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.1 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.1 is installed.
 The patch ID is MDVA-34948.
 Please note that the issue  is scheduled to be fixed in Adobe Commerce version 2.4.1.

 ## Affected products and versions